 They have come under scrutiny as a result of a series of cases in the English courts which imposed significant damages onto a contractor, in complex factual scenarios [read more].

 This post considers the NEC4 contract.

-Standard of Care
+Standard of care

-“the contractor is not liable for a defect which arose from its design unless it failed to carry out that design using the skill and care normally used by professionals designing works similar to the works.“
+the contractor is not liable for a defect which arose from its design unless it failed to carry out that design using the skill and care normally used by professionals designing works similar to the works.

-Note: NEC3 X15 said the contractor was not liable for defects in the works due to his design “so far as he proves that he used reasonable skill and care to ensure that his design complied with the Works Information.”
+In SSE v Hochtief (2018) the contractor worked under an NEC3 contract with a slightly different version of X15.
+This provided that the contractor was not liable for defects in the works due to his design ‘so far as he proves that he used reasonable skill and care to ensure that his design complied with the Works Information.’